flika-org/flika/flika/docs/getting-started.rst

 Here are a few suggestions where to go next:

-* :ref:`cmdline` for command line invocation examples
-* :ref:`good practices <goodpractices>` for virtualenv, test layout
-* :ref:`fixtures` for providing a functional baseline to your tests
+* :ref:`examples` examples of image processing using flika
-* :ref:`plugins` managing and writing plugins
+* :ref:`plugins` installing and writing plugins